-The meal prep is served with charred shishito peppers, get yours at Trader Joe’s, and my take on Mexican rice and beans using quinoa.
+The meal prep is served with charred shishito peppers (which I get from at Trader Joe’s) and my take on Mexican rice and beans using quinoa.
 The entire meal prep is easy to make and a great way to use ground turkey in a recipe.
-I would highly recommend using ground turkey thighs for this recipe, they have more flavor than breasts and won;t dry out as easily.
+I would highly recommend using ground turkey thighs for this recipe, they have more flavor than breasts and won’t dry out as easily.
 Once again, I buy my turkey at TJ’s.
 Jeez..they need to start paying me for giving them so much love!

 I wanted to give these baked turkey meatballs a Mexican flavor, so I seasoned them with ancho chile powder (not too spicy), cumin, cilantro, and the kicker are the raisins and pepitas (Mexican pumpkin seeds).
 The combination of these seasonings adds moisture, sweetness, and ensures that the baked turkey meatballs don’t dry out – something that can easily happen with lean ground turkey.
 Like I mentioned before, use ground thighs for this recipe.
 You will thank me later 😉